How to Feel More Comfortable in Your Own Skin

 Feeling comfortable in your own skin is one of those phrases that gets used so often it has almost lost its meaning.

-But if you have never quite felt it — if there has always been a low hum of discomfort with who you are, how you look, how you come across, whether you are taking up the right amount of space — then you know exactly what is being described.
+But if you have never quite felt it — if there has always been a low hum of discomfort with who you are, how you come across, whether you are taking up the right amount of space — then you know exactly what is being described.
 And you know that it is not small.

 Where the Discomfort Comes From